YCAyca/YCA_VG_AlexeyAB_darknet/README.md

 I use VS2019 and opencv_3.2 for this code.
 You can download opencv version from  https://opencv.org/opencv-3-2/ <br>

 This repo contains only the solution and dataset I already used and tested. (darknet.sln for train and darknet_no_gpu.sln for test)
 So If you want to use another solution you can easily take it from the base repo I mentioned above.

+# General Usage

+To train your custom dataset, use one of these commands after replacing "SATA" folder, "obj.data" file, "yolov3_sata.cfg" file with your custom dataset and files and add pretrained weights(https://pjreddie.com/media/files/darknet53.conv.74   https://drive.google.com/file/d/18v36esoXCh-PsOKwyP2GWrpYDptDY8Zf/view?usp=sharing) to the related folder.

+<i> darknet.exe  detector train data/SATA/obj.data cfg/yolov3_sata.cfg weights/pretrained/darknet53.conv.74 (to train with yolov3 using pretrained weights) </i>

+<i> darknet.exe  detector train data/SATA/obj.data cfg/yolov3_sata.cfg weights/pretrained/yolov3-tiny.conv.11 (to train with tiny yolov3 using pretrained weights) </i>

+To test your model with a single image use this command after replacing "SATA" folder, "obj.data" file, "image.png" file and sata.weights(use your weights trained with the training command!) <i>

+<i> darknet_no_gpu.exe detector test data/SATA/obj.data cfg/yolov3_sata.cfg weights/sata.weights -filename data/SATA/image.png </i>

+To test your model with a batch of test image use this command after replacing "SATA" folder, "obj.data" file, "image.png" file and sata.weights(use your weights trained with the training command!)

+<i> darknet_no_gpu.exe detector batch data/SATA/obj.data cfg/yolov3-tiny_sata.cfg weights/yolov3-tiny_sata.weights -in_folder data/SATA/in_images/ -out_folder data/SATA/out_images/ -out results/result.txt </i>

 # Added features